 The wings of this species are covered with large, dark eyespots across their entirety.
 It has white and brown coloring on both its legs and antennae.

-This species of tiny butterfly thrive in every single county in the state.
-They choose old pastures that are overgrown with pigweed as one of their favored habitats.
+This tiny butterfly thrives in every county in the state.
+Its favorite habitat is old pastures overgrown with pigweed.

 27. Western Giant Swallowtail